Sciss/FScape-next/notes/branching.md

 to `StreamOut`.
 The latter produces `Node` which upon `createLogic` of its parent graph stage calls `control.addNode`, which would be the place to collect the nodes into branch specific collections, so that we can then call a kind of "launch"; probably using `getAsyncCallback`.

+## `ElseGE`

+So how to get from `ElseUnit` to `ElseGE`?
+In the former, we "forgot" about the branch graphs.
+We waited for the predicate to be decidable and then either launched or completed (stopped) the layers associated with the branches.

+In the latter, we'll collect the `result: GE` fields and handle their streams into the `IfThenGE` graph stage logic.
+The crucial timing bit will be when to `pull` the selected branch's result after having launched it.
+If that happens too early, we might not have initialised the branch yet.
+Probably we should create a resulting `Future[Unit]` from `launchLayer`, or pass it a call-back function.
+As was confirmed on the Akka gitter, it is allowed to install handlers at any point.